The Complete Payroll Blog

 • Does the training not involve doing productive work?

-Looking at this list should make it clear that onboarding, orientation, and initial training of new employees will almost always be considered paid work.
+This list should clarify that onboarding, orientation, and initial training of new employees will almost always be considered paid work.
 Unpaid training is more likely to be an employee who wants to attend a weekend conference or seminar, take a class in a new skill that might enable them to be promoted later on, or earn a certification that isn’t required for their position.

 While new employee training must be paid, this doesn’t mean that it must necessarily be paid at the same rate as productive work.
 You are within your rights as an employer to pay employees different rates for different types of work (including training) so long as the rate doesn’t fall below the applicable minimum wage.

-Variable rates of pay must be disclosed when making a job offer, however, and there is a significant chance that low training wages will look like a red flag to highly-qualified candidates, who will see it as a sign that developing employees is not a priority in your business.
-And this would obviously not apply to exempt employees, for whom minimum wage laws do not apply.
+Variable rates of pay must be disclosed when making a job offer, however.
+Low training wages are likely to raise a red flag to highly qualified candidates, who will see them as a sign that developing employees is not a priority in your business.
+This would obviously not apply to exempt employees, for whom minimum wage laws do not apply.

-There are a few exceptions to this, as usual.
+As usual, there are a few exceptions to this.
 One that’s of particular interest to those who are thinking about training wages is for workers under the age of 20.
 For the first 90 days of employment, these youth workers can be paid a training wage that is at a subminimum wage of $4.25 an hour.

 In general, it’s best to pay your employees a steady, fair wage regardless of the type of work or training.

 This not only encourages your employees to feel better about their training, it also keeps your payroll responsibilities more straightforward.
 Instead of reducing wages, streamlining your onboarding and training process so that it runs smoothly is a better place to start.
-To get moving in that direction, download your free copy of our NYS Employee Onboarding Kit.
+To get moving, download your free copy of our NYS Employee Onboarding Kit.

 If you're hiring an employee, or think you might be soon, check out our comprehensive resource page, Employee Onboarding - A Complete Guide.
 This is a handy, tightly-packaged outline that presents all the critical hiring and onboarding elements in simple, chronological order.